Hire Purchase Accounts

 Journal Entries

-Special Accounting treatment related to Hire-Purchase
+Hire-Purchase Transactions Special Accounting treatment

 1. When Hire Purchaser pays insurance premium together with instalment,